These Are the Things You Need For Your First Apartment

 You should also have pillows and pillowcases, two of each for a start.
-Among the essentials are also a few sheets, iron and ironing board, bed lamp, dresser, a closet and hangers and finally curtains for your privacy.
+Among the essentials are also a few bedsheets, iron and ironing board, bed lamp, dresser, a closet and hangers and finally curtains for your privacy.

-Supplies You Need for Living
+Checklist of Supplies You Need for Everyday Living

-Laundry detergent, dish soap, baking soda, and white vinegar should also end up on your list.
-Get a bucket and a mop and handheld vacuum for a start, until you can get a regular one.
+Laundry detergent, dish soap, baking soda, and white vinegar should also end up on your laundry list.
+Buy a bucket and a mop and handheld vacuum for a start, until you can get a regular one.